alexandergerber/courses-tsa/chapter1.md

 `@instructions`
 - Load the `quantmod` package with `library()`.
-- Import the DAX data by passing the symbol as a string to `getSymbols(.,src = "yahoo", auto.assign = FALSE)` and assign the result to the variable `DAX`.
+- Import the DAX data by passing the symbol as a string to `getSymbols(.,src = "yahoo", auto.assign = FALSE)` and assign the result to the variable `dax`.

 `@hint`
 - The Yahoo Finance symbol for the DAX is `^GDAXI`.